numpy/numpy/doc/source/reference/c-api/strings.rst

      Simultaneously acquire the mutexes locking the allocators attached to multiple descriptors.
-Writes a pointer to the associated allocator in the allocators array for each StringDType descriptor in the array.
-If any of the descriptors are not StringDType instances, write NULL to the allocators array for that entry.
+Writes a pointer to the associated allocator in the allocators array for each StringDType or ByteStringDType descriptor in the array.
+If any of the descriptors are not instances of either dtype, write NULL to the allocators array for that entry.

      ``n_descriptors`` is the number of descriptors in the descrs array that should be examined.
 Any descriptor after ``n_descriptors`` elements is